In Virginia, Democratic Lt. Gov. Ralph Northam faces Republican Ed Gillespie

 In an effort to portray Northam as too liberal, Gillespie’s efforts to highlight a new ad by the Latino Victory Fund, which his campaign said crosses lines.

-features four minority children running from a Gillespie- and Trump-supporting man driving a truck with a Confederate flag through their neighborhood.
+The ad features four minority children running from a Gillespie- and Trump-supporting man driving a truck with a Confederate flag through their neighborhood.

 Gillespie’s campaign called it an “all-out attack on the people of Virginia” and accused pro-Northam forces of exploiting the Charlottesville neo-Nazi rally for political purposes.
 A Republican National Committee spokesman said that “the Democrats’ closing argument is that Virginians not supporting their candidate are racist neo-Nazi sympathizers who want to chase down and murder minority children.”